 In other words, Cayce was right that engaging in self-gratification magnifies the activities of the glands, creating inner conflict, and weakening willpower.
 1 By way of example, the readings point out that Samson, despite his unusual strength, had no ability to resist the opposite sex because of his desire for gratification of glandular urges.2

-Passion triggers an uncomfortable cycle of highs and lows (cravings), which can show up in our lives as hungry dissatisfaction, demanding selfishness, or, paradoxically, revulsion at the thought of further intimacy.
+Passion triggers an uncomfortable cycle of highs and lows (cravings), which can show up in our lives as hungry dissatisfaction, demanding selfishness, short-term thinking, or, paradoxically, revulsion at the thought of further intimacy.
 Revulsion may stem from low libido due to post-passion neurochemistry.
 However, after a temporary neurochemically-enhanced honeymoon period, most lovers also find it a turn-off to be used repeatedly as someone's addictive 'fix.'3

-Revulsion incidentally, is generally limited to toward further intimacy with our mate.
+Revulsion incidentally, is generally limited to declining interest toward further intimacy with our mate.
 Scientists record a phenomenon known as the Coolidge Effect.
 It is the tendency to lose interest in a mate after sexual satiation while continuing to find novel partners enticing.
 This has been observed in every species researched, and not just in males — yet another hidden risk of 'procreating like beasts.'

 Cayce warned that, "Inordinate desire takes possession of the sensory forces of the body."
 4 It is habit forming, 5 or, as we would say today, addictive.
 Indeed, science now knows that the reward circuit, which drives sexual desire, also drives all addictions.
 Or said differently, other addictions hijack the brain machinery that evolved to drive sex and other appetites that further physical-plane survival.
 Urged by these cravings, we often do things we later regret.
 As Cayce pointed out, relationships based on physical gratification are not safe because they give rise to emotions of fear and doubt.
 6And this happens at a neuroendocrine level beyond the conscious mind.